 - have the right to refuse a SAR should they deem the request to be manifestly unfounded or excessive. - have the right to charge a reasonable fee in certain circumstances.
 However, the school understand that in most cases no fee would apply. - Will not amend or delete any data during a subject access request period, that it wouldn't otherwise have done so in its day-to-day operations. - Will respond to the SAR in an intelligible form.
 This means that it will be provided in a way that is capable of bring understood by the average person. - Consider the rights of a child when a request is made for their data.
-If the school believe that the child is old enough and mature enough to understand the process and data, then they will respond to the child unless permission is given from the child to provide this data to a third party. - Will not comply to a SAR if by doing so would mean disclosing information about another individual who could be identified from the information provided.
+If the school believe that the child is old enough and mature enough to understand the process and data, then they will refuse the request and explain to the requestor that permission must be sought from the child. - Will not comply with a SAR if by doing so would mean disclosing information about another individual who could be identified from the information provided, even if the data is mainly about the person making the request.
 Unless consent has been given or it is reasonable in the circumstances to comply with the request without the individual's consent.
 When deciding to not seek consent we will balance the data subjects right of access against the other individual's rights relating to their own personal data.
 Where a decision is made that consent is not required then justification will be recorded.
 However, where possible data will be edited to protect the identity of a third party.